 Across all applications, preference will be given to discrete projects implementing environmental solutions, action on the ground, or work that aims to deliver a tangible change.
 Research, data management and scoping work in projects must be clearly justified, explaining how any new research will be applied to drive environmental outcomes on the ground.
 As much as possible, you should draw on existing work to provide evidence, where available, to support your application.
-If you are specifically drawing on experience from past Darwin Plus projects, please include the project (not application) reference.

-3 Environmental goods and services are products manufactured or services rendered for the main purpose of:
+2 Environmental goods and services are products manufactured or services rendered for the main purpose of: